 During its announcement Sony failed to mention exactly how much it will cost when it goes on sale.
 Well, now that the TV is officially available for pre-sale, it’s clear that this is a flagship set for Sony – and it has been priced as such.

 The 55in XBR-55A1E will priced significantly above all of LG’s sets at $5,000.
 That’s a lot more than the LG C6 and B6, which cost $1,999 apiece, while the E6 is $2,499.
 That means users will be able to buy two LG OLED TVs to every XBR-55A1E.

 Those opting for the 65in model will find less of a price gap between LG and Sony’s models.
 Sony has priced the 65in XBR-65A1E at $6,500, which is comparable to LG’s flagship G6, which is priced at $5,999.
 Budget conscious consumers will still find cheaper OLEDs on offer; LG’s B6 and C6 are available for $2,999 in 65in variants, while the E6 is $3,499.

 If 65in isn’t big enough, then Sony is promising a 77in of its first OLED too.
 Expect a big price jump, however.
 LG also offers a 77in model of its flagship G6, although it’s asking price is $19,999 – significantly more than the 65in model.

-Pricing and release details for the UK have yet to be announced, although the TV will be going on sale in the US in April 2017.
+The TV will be going on sale in the US in April 2017.
 Amazon, Best Buy and other authorised dealers in the US are already offering a pre-sale of the new set.